the-super-toys/glimpse-models/readme.md

 # Glimpse

-A content-aware cropping library for Android (backstage)
+A content-aware cropping library (backstage)

 We would not be 100% open source if we didn't also share our Deep Learning model with you, so... here it is!
 If you just want to get a quick glance at the model architecture just go to [inference.ipynb](pytorch/inference.ipynb)